 Yes, hair masks can be very helpful for dry scalps.
-Are you struggling with tight, itchy, or flaky skin on your scalp?
+Are you struggling with scalp tightness, itchiness, or flakiness?
 You are not alone!
 Many people experience dryness, and it can be frustrating and uncomfortable.
 A nourishing hair mask provides deep hydration, soothes irritation, and helps restore balance.
 With the right ingredients, such as coconut oil, shea butter, and aloe vera, it can make your scalp feel comfortable again while improving the overall health, softness, and shine of your hair.

 In this blog, we’ll explore why hair masks are effective for dry scalps, the best ingredients to look for, how to use them correctly, and tips to maintain a healthy, nourished scalp.